aquasecurity/kube-bench/docs/README.md

 the `audit` command and operations that compare these keywords against values expected by the CIS Kubernetes Benchmark.

-They are two ways to extract keywords from the output of the `audit` command, `flag` and `path`.
+There are two ways to extract keywords from the output of the `audit` command, `flag` and `path`.

 `flag` is used when the keyword is a command-line flag.
 The associated `audit`